buildpacks/rfcs/text/0000-add-author.md

 # Motivation
 [motivation]: #motivation

 When an RFC is merged, and then renamed, the commit history is lost.
 This makes it difficult to remember who wrote the RFC.
+Sometimes, an RFC is written by more than one person, but the linked PR will not always show this.

 # What it is
 [what-it-is]: #what-it-is